“You know what happens if we don’t play by the rules.”

 If you haven’t heard of the Saw franchise, you’ve probably been living under a rock.
 Spanning over eight films, two video games, and a few theme park attractions, it seems like we can’t get enough of it.
 To this day, the first film is one of my favourite horror films and one that I’ve revisited several times.
 The recent instalment in the Jigsaw Killer’s legacy is set ten years later, and John Kramer has been dead ever since he got his throat slashed by Jeff Denlon in Saw III. (remember that?
 Seems like so long ago) The problem is, more bodies keep washing up and everyone’s finger is pointing toward Jigsaw.
 But that’s not possible, is it?

 So, what did I think of Jigsaw?
-I’ve taken a while to sit down and properly consider this, and I’ve decided that whilst it’s an enjoyable film, it’s nothing special either.
-It’s one of those films that finds itself being placed into the “good, but not great” category.
+I’ve taken a while to sit down and properly consider this, and I’ve decided that whilst it’s an okay film, it’s nothing special either.
+It’s one of those films that finds itself being placed into the “okay, but not good” category.
 I can’t bring myself to completely rip it apart, but I don’t want to give it too much praise either.
 I’ll do my best to explain myself throughout the review.

 In classic Saw style, our newest victims are flawed, selfish and full of hidden sins that they do their best to hide.
 Unfortunately for them, in this universe you can’t even ignore a parking ticket without Jigsaw and his gang grabbing you and finding some way to punish you.
 It’s a rough world to live in.
 In a way, this film reminded me of Saw II, as we see multiple victims waking up in the same place, yelling at each other, and figuring out how they’re going to make it out alive.
 Praise has to be given for the use of flashbacks and the way character’s stories and flaws are revealed to us, as it keeps you guessing throughout and wondering just how innocent these people really are.
 I was disappointed in some of the acting but I tried not to let that bother me too much and focus on the story instead.